umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 - DCB
 	1. Power comes to pairs of boards as labeled by the slot they are put in.
 0 and 1, 2 and 3, etc...
+	2. A set of 8 cables are split into groups of 4 labeled `DCB-A` and `DCB-B`.
+	   The sets are broken down into two more sets of two; a master and slave (labeled M and S) which each have a source and return.
-	2. Cables are labeled `DCB-A` source & return and `DCB-B` source & return.
-A goes to the even board of a pair, slot JD10, and B goes to the odd board, JD11.
+		- A goes to the even board of a pair, slot JD10, and B goes to the odd board, JD11.
+		- It does not matter which wire gets the masters and which gets the slave
-	3. `SRC` connects to the hevily labeled wire and `RET` connects to ground.
+	3. `SRC` connects to the wire labeled 1v5 and `RET` connects to ground for all 4 pairs.

 - VTTx
-	1. Similar power setup to DCB, one set `VTTx M` and the other just `VTTx` with each having a `SRC` and `RET`.
-	2. It doesn't matter which set gets connected to the inputs, as long as the sets are kept together.
+	1. There is a set of power and ground cables labeled `2v5 VTTX CH 3` and `RET` that we'll connect to a set of wires with a tag "JD10/11"
-	3. Connection is the same as DCB, `SRC` goes to the heavily labeled wire and `RET` goes to ground.
+	2. The `2v5 VTTX` cable connects to the wire labeled 2v5 and `RET` goes to ground.

 - Stave
 	1. There's P1, P2, P3, and P4 which each have `SRC` and `RET`.
 Make sure